Nevill Ground: 1913 arson

-On 11 April 1913, the original pavilion was burnt down in an arson attack attributed to militant suffragettes.
+On 11 April 1913, the original pavilion was burnt down in an arson attack by militant suffragettes.
 The fire was discovered by a passing lamplighter and the fire brigade extinguished it within an hour, but too late to save the pavilion.
 In front of the remains of the building firemen found suffragette literature, an electric lantern and a photograph of leading suffragette Emmeline Pankhurst.
 It is generally believed that the fire was caused by militant suffragettes as part of a country-wide campaign of arson and other violent opposition to the withdrawal of the 1912 Franchise Bill co-ordinated by the Women's Social and Political Union.

 The fire destroyed archives, including a print of the first Canterbury Cricket Week and the Bluemantle's Cricket Club's archives.
 The attack has often been linked to a comment from an unknown Kent official who is reported to have said "It is not true that women are banned from the pavilion.
 Who do you think makes the teas?".
 However women were admitted to all of Kent's pavilions by 1913 and there is no evidence that the comment was ever made.

 There was an angry reaction to the attack locally and nationally.
 The National League for Opposing Woman Suffrage held a meeting in the town with Sir Arthur Conan Doyle, who was a member of Tunbridge Wells Cricket Club, where he called the suffragettes "female hooligans" and compared the attack to "blowing up a blind man and his dog".
 A new pavilion was built using the original designs after a series of fund raising concerts at the Opera House.
 Construction was finished in nine weeks, with the building completed just before the start of Tunbridge Wells Cricket Week in July 1913.

 Usage

 The Nevill Ground is used regularly by Kent Cricket League team, Tunbridge Wells Cricket Club, and annually by Kent County Cricket Club, with the county's Second XI also playing on the ground occasionally.
 It is also used during the winter by Tunbridge Wells Hockey Club as one of their venues for hockey.
 It was used for association football until 1903 and was originally used for cycle racing, athletics and archery.
-It is home to Tunbridge Wells Harriers, a running club, and the outfield was used for important lawn tennis competitions - Tunbridge Wells Lawn Tennis Club adjoins the ground.
+It is home to Tunbridge Wells Harriers, a running club, and the outfield was used for important lawn tennis competitions – Tunbridge Wells Lawn Tennis Club adjoins the ground.